C.D. Barrio México: Club Deportivo Barrio México

-This club was the first in the history of Costa Rican football where fans sang songs in the stadium, making it one of the great glories of yesteryear josefinas.
-Known with great affection, admiration and respect as The Team Canela (The Cinnamon Team).
+This club was one of the first in the history of Costa Rican football where fans sang songs in the stadium.
+Known as The Team Canela (The Cinnamon Team).
 In its glory days, had players of the quality of José Manuel "Chinimba" Rojas, Sergio Blanco, William and Johnny Fischer, among others.
 In 1981, Johnny Fischer, Miguel Arias and Rándall Gómez as well a member of the technical staff Guillermo Orozco were killed in an accident with the bus returning from a training session.
 The club returned to the first division through the purchase of the franchise that belonged to Liberia Mía, for the 2010–2011 season, after more than 20 years of being absent from this competition.

 However, they were demoted in March 2011 after the club could not meet its financial obligations.
 In January 2015, they were stripped of their 2014 Apertura title.
 In January 2018 went the club bankruptcy.